JiaCheng-code/JiaCheng-code/README.md

 ## Hi there 👋

 <a href="https://www.piskelapp.com/"><img align="right" src="https://github.com/JiaCheng-code/Assets/blob/main/assets/output-onlinegiftools.gif" width=30% /></a>
 My Name is ZhangJiaCheng .
-I'm a front end programmer, I like to learn something new in IT world.Software engineering is my basic, from web application development to mobile development.
+I'm a front end programmer, I like to learn something new in IT world.I hope I can meet more like-minded friends here.

 ### Github Stats